Below view of trees and the glass wall of a tall building to the sky.

 We use intelligent, scalable solutions in order to significantly reduce our portfolio’s energy consumption and CO2 emissions in the long term.
 MeteoViva is one of the partners helping Deka Immobilien achieve our ambitious sustainability goals.

-Marcus Kohnke Head of Monitoring and Governance
+Marcus Kohnke Head of Sustainability & Governance

 Optimised indoor climate, lower operating expenses